A Brief History

 The vast majority of teabags in the UK are made from natural plant fibres.
 It is true to say that some of these teabags contain a very small amount of plastic, this enables their edges to be heat sealed and stops them falling apart in hot water.
 If you include the tea, typically about 1% of a tea bag’s total weight is plastic (around 0.04g) - 95% is tea and the rest is natural plant fibres, which are biodegradable.

 If used for sealing, the plastic used was typically made of polypropylene (PP) or nylon, but increasingly, polylactic acid (PLA) is used.
-PLA is a renewable and sustainable bioplastic derived from plants and is biodegradable.
-In fact, the whole industry is working hard to move over to PLA, which is a non-permanent and fully biodegradable.
+PLA is a renewable and sustainable bio-based plastic derived from plants and is biodegradable.
+In fact, the whole industry is working hard to move over to PLA, which is a non-permanent and biodegradable.

 Some councils have industrial food waste systems (industrial composters) designed to allow the necessary micro-organisms needed to break down biodegradable materials, to thrive.
-If your local council collects green waste, you can place the whole biodegradeable teabag in the appropriate bin for local council collection and composting.
+If your local council collects food and/or garden waste, you can place a whole biodegradeable teabag in the appropriate bin for local council collection and composting.

 Teabags with plastic seals should be placed in your general waste bin.